 I’ve experienced some of that at star parties, but this was like a pure hit of outreach crack.
 So simple and so immediate.
 And then the guilt hit.

-Because while Andrea experienced the exact same thing on the other side of the river with her filter, Jacob never got to see it.
+Because while Andrea experienced the exact same thing on the other side of the river with her filter (see image below), Jacob never got to see it.
 He had to be inside.
 And I didn’t expect it to be that good, so I didn’t go pull him out.
 And I wish I had.

 Yet it wouldn’t have been all partial sunshine and roses, for a completely INSANE reason.
 I would have picked him up and headed for the museum.
 Not realizing that the simple outreach program that was underway was overwhelmed with response.